Sponsorship Opportunity

 Python is a general purpose programming language well-used in network and automation environments.
 Python is a good choice for unifying networked systems of services and devices in a modern Audio over IP (AoIP) world.

-As adoption of AES70 accelerates in the Pro Audio sector, AES70py becomes an essential tool for Python software engineers.
+As adoption of AES70 accelerates in the Pro Audio sector, AES70py is an essential tool for Python software engineers.
 AES70py enables programmatic potential for IT systems of network services connected to OCA devices.

 Use the AES70 Standard in Commercial, R&D, Education Sector or general projects, freely.